 Table of Contents

-- Recommended Providers of TEFL Certification and Training Courses
+- Recommended TEFL Certification Courses

 - Frequently Asked Questions About TEFL Certification (and the Answers)

 - 1. What Do You Learn in a TEFL Course?

 - 2. What are the Requirements to Obtain a TEFL Certificate?